Choosing the Right Heavy Equipment

-Because of their durability, wheeled skid steers are popular for heavy-duty ventures like demolition and professional projects.
-We’d recommend a wheeled skid steer for projects that are surface-based (rather than tearing up the ground.)
+Because of their durability, wheeled skid steers are popular for heavy-duty professional jobs.
+We’d recommend a wheeled skid steer for jobs that are surface-based (rather than tearing up the ground).

 On the other hand, a tracked skid steer allows you to glide above the ground that allows for speedier progress.
-Again, site condition is a key consideration but if your worksite is sandy or muddy, a tracked skid steer is a safe option.
-You’ll get good traction and it’s more maneuverable across the worksite.
+Again, site condition is a key consideration, but if the ground is sandy or muddy, a tracked skid steer is a safe option.
+You’ll get good traction and it’s more maneuverable.

 When choosing equipment it’s always good to get a second opinion.
-Call The Home Depot Rental at 1-888-266-7228 to make sure you’re renting the right stuff and check out locations near you!
+Call The Home Depot Rental at 1-888-266-7228 to make sure you’re renting the right materials and check out locations near you!